-Professional archaeologists incur responsibilities to the archaeological record - the physical remains and all the associated information about those remains, including those located under water.
+Professional archaeologists incur responsibilities to the archaeological record-the physical remains and all the associated information about those remains, including those located under water.

-1. Professional archaeologists should adhere to the Guidelines of the AIA general Code of Ethics concerning antiquities in their research and publications.

-2. The purposes and consequences of all archaeological research should be carefully considered before the beginning of work.
+- 1. Professional archaeologists should adhere to the Guidelines of the AIA general Code of Ethics concerning illegal antiquities in their research and publications. - 2.
+The purposes and consequences of all archaeological research should be carefully considered before the beginning of work.
 Approaches and methods should be chosen that require a minimum of damage to the archaeological record.
-Although excavation is sometimes the appropriate means of research, archaeological survey, study of previously excavated material, and other means should be considered before resort is made to excavation.

-3. The recovery and study of archaeological material from all periods should be carried out only under the supervision of qualified personnel.
+Although excavation is sometimes the appropriate means of research, archaeological survey, study of previously excavated material, and other means should be considered before resort is made to excavation. - 3.
+The recovery and study of archaeological material from all periods should be carried out only under the supervision of qualified personnel.

-4. Archaeologists should anticipate and provide for adequate and accessible long-term storage and curatorial facilities for all archaeological materials. records, and archives.

-5. Archaeologists should make public the results of their research in a timely fashion evidence available to other if publication is not accomplished within a reasonable time.

-6. All research should contain specific plans for conservation, preservation, and publication from the very outset, a funds should be secured for such purposes.
+- 4. Archaeologists should anticipate and provide for adequate and accessible long-term storage and curatorial facilities for all archaeological materials, records, and archives, including machine-readable data, which require specialized archival care and maintenance. - Archaeologists should make public the results of their research in a timely fashion, making evidence available to others if publication is not accomplished within a reasonable time. - 6.
+All research projects should contain specific plans for conservation, preservation, and publication from the very outset, and funds should be secured for such purposes.

 II.
-RESPONSIBILITIES TO THE PUBLIC
+Responsibilities to the Public